chadoh/learnyoureact/exercises/isomorphic/problem.en.md

 There are a bit many code that you have to change.
 Let's make the best of it!

-# Question
+# Challenge
 ---

 Start by installing the required modules.
-Run the four commands below.
+Run the command below.

 ```
-$ npm install browserify
-$ npm install reactify
+$ npm install browserify reactify
 ```

-Next, let's create `app.js` at the same directory as `program.js` and copy the code below into the file.
+Next, create `app.js` at the same directory as `program.js` and copy the code below into the file.

 ```
 var React = require('react');